Credit points: 15

 Maximum enrolment sizeN/A

-One 2.0 hours computer laboratory per week on weekdays during the day from week 11 to week 22 and delivered via face-to-face.
+One 2.0 hours computer laboratory per week on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.